 - 3 medium-sized bell peppers (any color), sliced into 2-inch-long pieces

 - Chopped fresh parsley, for garnish

 - Boil the pasta according to package directions.

 - In a large pan, heat the olive oil over medium heat.
 Add the sausage, oregano, and red pepper flakes.
 Break the sausage up as it cooks until it’s browned.
-Add the garlic, peppers, and onion.
-Stir and cook the veggies with the sausage until the start to soften, about five minutes.
+Add the garlic, peppers, and onions.
+Stir and cook the veggies with the sausage until they start to soften, about five minutes or so.